Why are Baseball Caps useless in the sun?

-In the hat world, a baseball cap is a novelty item.
+In the hat industry a baseball cap is a novelty item.
 When it comes to sun protection, its like wearing a bikini on a motorbike - bloody dangerous.

 Sure they can look cute, and they are easy to wear, but they don't work as a hat and are far from flattering.
 Someone has to stop this madness.

 In much the same vein as a fez, bike-racing cap or horned Viking helmet, they are kind of ridiculous.
 But, somehow they have taken over the world as a symbol of coolness.
 Even in Ecuador, the home of Panama hats, all the locals now wear baseball caps, and it's a great loss of culture.
 Wherever you go across Asia, Africa, Europe, Australia and the Americas, everyone is wearing a stupid baseball cap.

 Sixty years ago there was an enormously complex language of hats, with great diversity across all the regions of the world.
 Now everyone wears a cheesy piece of polyester, in a sorry attempt to mirror popular culture.
 If you love baseball, then I can understand it - but something else is going on.

 In terms of skin protection, they fail to cover the major parts of your head that are ravaged by the sun - your nose, cheeks, chin, ears and neck.
 They are 20% of a hat, with 20% of the protection.
 Many people in the world wear them without understanding that they are mostly useless in sunshine.
 It is like wearing a bikini for sun protection.
 Schools and medical associations are pushing hard to have them recognised as the delusional hats they are.
 The combination of sunscreen and a useless hat is a dangerous delusion.

 When I see everyone walking around in a cap, I feel bad for them.
 They are trying to protect their skin and to look good - but it fails in every aspect.
 They are the fashion equivalent of a boob-tube - tacky, cheap and ugly.